Mechanics' Hall (Portland, Maine): History

-This building was constructed in 1857-59, by members of the association, to a design by Thomas J. Sparrow, also an association member.
+This building was constructed in 1857-59, by members of the association, to a design by Thomas J. Sparrow, a native of Portland who was also an association member.
 It is one of only three designs by Sparrow known to survive.

-Designer Thomas J. Sparrow was a native Portland architect.
 The building was constructed from Biddeford granite and stone.
 The building was dedicated on February 23, 1859.
 In 1861 it was used by troops heading to fight the Civil War.
 The building survived the Great Fire of 1866 and was used afterward for municipal services.

 The upper level interior space was modified in 1890 to plans drawn up by noted Portland architect John Calvin Stevens, converting it to office space and a larger library space.

 It was documented by the Historic American Buildings Survey (HABS) in 1965, 1969 and/or 1971.

 It was listed on the National Register of Historic Places in 1973.

 The building underwent interior and exterior restoration in the 2010s.
 In March 2015 the refurbished ballroom was opened to the public for the first time in over fifty years.
 Refurbishment of the cast iron details at the building's base were recognized with a preservation award in 2016.

 Additional documentation for the National Register of Historic Places listing was approved in 2022, which upgraded assessment of the building's importance to be of national significance, rather than the local significance assessed in the original 1973 listing.